 Students in this concentration will:

 For information about Biology programs, and instructions for declaring this concentration, please visit the Biology Undergraduate website.
-Prospective concentrations should contact Katherine_Smith@brown.edu in order to schedule their concentration planning meeting and have advisory assignment made.
+Prospective concentrators should contact Katherine_Smith@brown.edu to schedule a concentration planning meeting and to be assigned a concentration advisor.
 For more information about this concentration, please visit the department's website.

 Students pursuing an Sc.B. in Biology must conduct independent research and enroll in BIOL 1950/1960.
 Students aspiring to receive Honors in biology must complete a thesis project representing the culmination of two or more semesters of research.
 An oral presentation is also required.
 Upon completion of the research, the faculty advisor and a second reader provide an evaluation in which the student’s work must be assessed as satisfactory or better in order for Honors to be awarded.
 Quality grades (A, B, and/or S with distinction) within the concentration are also required for Honors.
 Please see the department's website for a complete description of program requirements.

 This concentration allows you to address the following Liberal Learning goals:

 Biology alumni often enter health careers including medicine, psychology, and public health, as well as careers in academia and in industry.